glic3rinu/django-orchestra/orchestra/contrib/saas/README.md

     allow_custom_url = settings.SAAS_WORDPRESS_ALLOW_CUSTOM_URL
 ```

-Notice that two optional forms can be provices `form` and `change_form`.
+Notice that two optional forms can be provided `form` and `change_form`.
 When non of them is provided, SaaS will provide a default one for you.
 When only `form` is provided, it will be used for both, *add view* and *change view*.
 If both are provided, `form` will be used for the *add view* and `change_form` for the change view.
 This last option allows us to display the `blog_id` back to the user, only when we have it (after creation).

-`change_readonly_fields` is a tuple with the name of the fields that can not be edditied once the service has been created.
+`change_readonly_fields` is a tuple with the name of the fields that can not be edited once the service has been created.

 ## Backend

 A backend class is required to interface with the web application and perform `save()` and `delete()` operations on it.
 The more reliable way of interfacing with the application is by means of a CLI (e.g. [Moodle](backends/moodle.py), but not all CMS come with this tool.
 The second preferable way is using some sort of API, possibly HTTP-based (e.g. [gitLab](backends/gitlab.py).
-This is less realiable because additional moving parts are used underneeth the interface; a busy web server can timeout our requests.
-The least prefered way is interfacing with an HTTP-HTML interface designed for human consumption, really paintful to implement but sometimes is the only way (e.g. [WordPress](backends/wordpressmu.py)).
+This is less reliable because additional moving parts are used underneath the interface; a busy web server can timeout our requests.
+The least preferred way is interfacing with an HTTP-HTML interface designed for human consumption, really painful to implement but sometimes is the only way (e.g. [WordPress](backends/wordpressmu.py)).

 Some applications do not support multi-tenancy by default, but we can hack the configuration file of such apps and generate *table prefix* or *database name* based on some property of the URL.
 Example of this services are [moodle](backends/moodle.py) and [phplist](backends/phplist.py) respectively.